vladutilie/reviews-tutor-lms/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-`Reviews for Tutor LMS ` is an addon for `Tutor LMS` that allow you to manage course reviews.
+The `Reviews for Tutor LMS` plugin is an addon for `Tutor LMS` that allows you to manage course reviews.

 == Description ==

 The Reviews for Tutor LMS plugin provides additional functionality for managing reviews received on online courses.
-It allows you to approve, disapprove, mark as spam, or delete reviews, both individually and in bulk.
+It allows you to approve, disapprove, mark as spam, or delete reviews individually and in bulk.

 == Installation ==